scloud19/SECipedia/Ethical Hacking/Web_App_Security/client_side_controls/web_app_sec_client_controls_bypass_basics.md

+Browser Extensions
+  Outside of HTML forms, the other main method of validating/submitting user data.

+  See browser_extensions.md

 Traditional Implementations
   Applications passing data to the client in a form that the end user can't directly see/modify
     The expectation is that this data will be sent back to the server in a subsequent request.